modelscope/3D-Speaker/egs/3dspeaker/speaker-diarization/README.md

 bash run_video.sh
 ```
 ### Diarization with Overlap Detection
-If you want to include overlap region in final diarization results, you can run
+If you want to include overlapping speakers in final diarization results, you can run
 ``` sh
 bash run_audio.sh --include_overlap=true --hf_access_token=hf_xxx
 ```
-The [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) is used as overlap detection module.
+The [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) is used as a overlapping speech detection module.
 Make sure to accept [pyannote/segmentation-3.0](https://huggingface.co/pyannote/segmentation-3.0) user conditions and create an access token at [hf.co/settings/tokens](https://hf.co/settings/tokens)

 ### More Quick Audio Diarization
 For those who wish to bypass the detailed stages in `run_audio.sh` and quickly obtain audio diarization results, run: